 There's so much of this in Jyu-Oh-Sei with a good amount of it involving Thor.

 The 2012 fall season anime, K, has Isana Yashiro and Yatogami Kuroh.
-Yashiro blushed when hugged Kuroh in the first episode, astonished by Kuroh's face features.
-Not to mention they look similar with Shion and Nezumi from No.6...
+Yashiro blushed when Kuroh pulled him close in the first episode, mesmerized by Kuroh's facial features.
+Not to mention that they look similar to Shion and Nezumi from No.6...

 At one point in episode 8, before he's cut off, Yashiro blushes and begins to tell Kuroh something that sounds suspiciously similar to a confession—a few scenes in prior episodes established that he has a slight crush on him.

-Suoh and Munakata had some of this, too.
-Munakata gets really close to Suoh when he was imprisoned in the SCEPTRE 4 Headquarters.
-And when Munakata tried to negotiate with Suoh in Episode 11.
+Suoh and Munakata have some of this, too.
+Munakata gets really close to Suoh when he's imprisoned at the SCEPTRE 4 Headquarters.
+And when Munakata tries to negotiate with Suoh in Episode 11 even more so.

 Kaguya Hime has enormous amounts of this, and it's not always just teasing.
 Akira with Mayu, Chun-Lan, and pretty much any girl; Yu-Ling with any girl; Miller with Nobuo, in volumes 6-7 Julian, from volume 11 on Sutton, and lots of random guys; Yui and Midori; from volume 12 on, Kaede and Mamoru.